emavi98/vidualt-erp-opensource/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+#Contributing
+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributiors who wants to make this website better can make contribution,which will be greatly appreciated.

+Fork the Project

+Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Added some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request